rydmike/flex_color_scheme/README.md

 the `FlexColorScheme` object.

-If you are not opting in on the opinionated sub themes, this applies to the following sub themes that are not null in even the vanilla FlexColorScheme based `ThemeData`:
+If you are not opting in on the opinionated sub themes, this applies to the following sub themes that are not null even in the vanilla FlexColorScheme based `ThemeData`:

-- ThemeData.appBarTheme
+- `ThemeData.appBarTheme`
-- ThemeData.bottomAppBarTheme
+- `ThemeData.bottomAppBarTheme`
-- ThemeData.tabBarTheme
+- `ThemeData.tabBarTheme`
-- ThemeData.inputDecorationTheme
+- `ThemeData.inputDecorationTheme`
-- ThemeData.textSelectionTheme
+- `ThemeData.textSelectionTheme`
-- ThemeData.tooltipTheme
+- `ThemeData.tooltipTheme`
-- ThemeData.buttonTheme (for the legacy and deprecated buttons)
+- `ThemeData.buttonTheme` (for the legacy deprecated buttons)
-- ThemeData.chipTheme
+- `ThemeData.chipTheme`
-- ThemeData.bottomNavigationBarTheme
+- `ThemeData.bottomNavigationBarTheme`

 The changes made in the above vanilla FlexColorScheme based `ThemeData` sub themes are pretty small, but the themes are not null.
 You can read more